 Running a business includes setting goals and measuring your success in meeting those goals.
 However, in the world of digital marketing it can be difficult to determine appropriate measures.
-Or it can be overwhelming, with so much data available to you.
+It can be overwhelming, with so much data available to you.
 For instance, Google Analytics has over 75 standard reports that can also be modified to gather even more data.

 To be successful, you need to establish your goals.
 And then you need to be able to navigate all the information available to you, to determine which metrics actually help you measure achievement of your business goals.
 It’s not always easy to do with a digital marketing strategy.